vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 ## Install Terraform

-Install Terraform on Linux server by navigating to [Terraform.io](https://www.terraform.io/downloads.html) and selecting Linux from the distribution otions.
+Install Terraform on Linux server by navigating to [Terraform.io](https://www.terraform.io/downloads.html) and selecting Linux from the distribution options.
-In this turturial we will use Ubuntu/Debian flavor of linux.
+- In this turturial we will use Ubuntu/Debian flavor of linux.

 We begin by running the following commands in the linux shell: